 In order to enable auto-save, you first need to name and click on Save, so do that before anything else.
-Once you have saved your proposal template once, any changes you make to your template will automatically be saved periodically unless you toggle auto-save off by clicking on it.
+Once you have saved your proposal template, any changes you make to your template will automatically be saved periodically unless you toggle auto-save off by clicking on it.

 Elements are how you are able to add content to the proposal.
-You can read a further explanation on each one of these elements in this article.
 To add any element, all you need to do is drag the element onto the WYSIWYG side of the editor.
 Once the element is in place and you're in the edit mode for the element, you can edit its content and settings on the right panel.
-Let's add a a text element.

 Moving, Duplicating, Editing and Deleting Elements